Gateway to the Round Tower

 The complex is named after the three elements comprising the Trinity but the number three can also refer to the three university functions that the edifice originally housed.
-On one of the two inscription tables, which are also part of the portal, the functions are termed as “a holy temple, a venerable home of the muses and a mathematical lookout”.
+On one of the two inscription tablets, which are also part of the portal, the functions are termed as “a sanctuary,/ an august seat of the Muses,/ and an astronomical observatory”.
 The words refer to the Trinity Church, which was initially the student’s church, the University Library on the floor above the church and the Observatory at the top of the Round Tower.

 The Only Remaining Source